pvass24/k8s-kadence/k8s-kadence-resume-challenge/README.md

 E-commerce Application Source Code and DB Scripts: Available at in this repo.
 Familiarize yourself with the application structure and database scripts provided.

-1. **Containerize Your E-Commerce Website and Database:**:
+1. **Containerize Your E-Commerce Website and Database:**
     A. Web Application Containerization
     Create a Dockerfile: Navigate to the root of the e-commerce application and create a Dockerfile.
 This file should instruct Docker to:
 ```sh
 Use php:7.4-apache as the base image.
 Install mysqli extension for PHP.